nivedita-pal-niq/Version-Tracking-Dashboards/dashboards.md

       }
     ) by {resource_name}`
   ],
-  name: "Median Servlet Request Latency (p95) by Endpoint",
+  name: "Average Servlet Request Latency(p95) by Endpoint",
   unit: "ms",
   type: "Lineplot",
-  description: "Median (p95) servlet request latency grouped by resource_name (endpoint) for the recommendationservice in the dev environment.
-Displays the top 5 endpoints ranked by mean latency, helping identify which endpoints typically respond slower under normal conditions."
+  description: "Line plot showing the average servlet request latency grouped by resource_name (endpoint) for the recommendationservice in the dev environment.
+Each line represents an endpoint, allowing comparison of average response times over the selected time range."
 }
 ```
 ```